dragomano/Light-Portal/docs/src/plugins/create-new.md

 ### `block_options` | `page_options`

-Plugins that add additional parameters for the corresponding entity (block or .page).
+Plugins that add additional parameters for the corresponding entity (block or page).

 ### `icons`